cgross/angular-notify/README.md

 * `message` - Required.
 The message to show.
 * `template` - Optional.
 A custom template for the UI of the message.
 * `scope` - Optional.
 An object containing values that will be placed on the scope of the message template.
 Useful when providing custom templates.
+* `position` - Optional.
+Currently `center` is the only acceptable value.
+This will calculate and apply the correct negative `margin-left` offset needed to center a fixed positioned div.

 ## Providing Custom Templates